cristianoascari/countries-in-JSON-format/README.md

-# countries_enUS
+# countries in JSON format
-A list of countries in english with country code, phone code, iso codes, name and official name.
+A list of countries with country code, phone code, ISO codes, name and official name.